ibm-cloud-docs/hs-crypto/grep11-api-ref.md

 - `code` includes the status code, which should be an enumerated-type (enum) value of the `google.rpc.Code` field.
 - `message` includes a developer-facing error message in English.
 Any user-facing error message should be localized and sent in the `google.rpc.Status.details` field, or localized by the user.
 - `details` lists messages that carry the error details.
-A common set of message types are available for APIs to use.
+A common set of message types is available for APIs to use.

 Enterprise PKCS #11 (EP11) over gRPC uses the `Detail` field to attach extra error code information.